 When using external property valuers we will be fair and transparent

-88. Our processes in relation to external expert valuations will be fair and transparent.
+- 88. Our processes in relation to external expert valuations will be fair and transparent. - 89.
+Our communication will be clear and we will explain the purpose of the valuation to the customer.